dhis2/notes/decisions/2021/01/14-frontend-initiatives.md

     - Offline design update from Joe

         Discussion: Joe has a design proposal for offline connectivity for mobile and desktop.
 The concept is there and it is basically ready to be implemented.
 Mobule version is 90 percent there.
-        There will be an upcoming meeting with Jan, Joe
+        There will be an upcoming meeting with Jan, Joe.
+        The link for the offline design proposal: https://jira.dhis2.org/browse/LIBS-48

   - UI & Platform updates - [@ismay](https://github.com/ismay) [@HendrikThePendric](https://github.com/HendrikThePendric) [@cooper-joe](https://github.com/cooper-joe) [@amcgee](https://github.com/amcgee)

-    * ui cons
+    * ui-icons

       Discussion: are released and people can use it.
 There is also a strategy for migration that Joe has worked on.
+      _The ui-icons migration strategy is available for dashboards, data visualizer and (soon) maps.
+Other apps do not have a migration strategy available yet._
-There is a breaking change to ui v5, the change is that if you have been using the old icons you want to be careful because the old icons have been removed.
+      There is a breaking change to ui v5.
+The change is that if you have been using the old icons you want to be careful because the old icons have been removed.
       Relevant discussion on slack [link](https://meet.google.com/linkredirect?authuser=1&dest=https%3A%2F%2Fdhis2.slack.com%2Farchives%2FC0BP0RABF%2Fp1607611797449000).

     * sharing dialog